epohs/cs-blog/README.md

 ## To-Do ✓list

-- Rate limiting get_try_again_after is returning the time offset for the most recent attempt, which is incorrect. it needs to calculate the offset from the oldest attempt.
 - Document and clean everything.
   - Cast all method parameters and define return values where possible.
   - Class properties that are references to other classes should be uppercase.